ed-kung/CSUN-Econ-433/labs/lab07/README.md

 If you type `summary(r3)` in the console, you will get this result:

                 Estimate Std.
 Error t value Pr(>|t|)
-    FEMALETRUE -0.188183   0.004765  -39.49   <2e-16 ***
+    FEMALETRUE -0.187187   0.004684  -39.96   <2e-16 ***
-    LOGHRS      1.146079   0.005876  195.05   <2e-16 ***
+    LOGHRS      1.143053   0.005931  192.73   <2e-16 ***
     ---
     Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 By default, the factor variable coefficients are not shown because the table would be too large (there are 268 industry codes).
-But the results show that controlling for industry does not significantly affect the estimated male-female wage differential.
+But the results show that controlling for industry actually slightly [i]increases[/i] the estimated male-female wage differential.
+So you can't explain the male-female wage differential by saying that women work in lower-paid industries; at least not for California in 2019.

 ### Using Stargazer to compare results